chaseruskin/orbit/README.md

     └── ctrl
 ```

-Orbit generates the blueprint listing the order of required HDL source files, even across other projects:
+Orbit can generate the blueprint listing the order of required HDL source files, even across other projects:

 Filename: blueprint.tsv
 ```